Questions about the Universe:

 (d) Mercury, Venus, Earth, Mars

-Ques.
-Hubble showed that the universe as a whole is expanding and the distant stars are receding from us.
-The spectral line from a star, when compared with the corresponding line from an source will then show
+Hubble showed that the universe as a whole is expanding, and the distant stars are receding from us.
+When compared with the corresponding line from a source, the spectral line from a star will then show.

 (a) A shift in frequency towards the red end